theeye-io-team/theeye-integrations/scanoss/readme.md

    </tr>
 </table>

-And that 's it.
+And that's it.
 If you have any questions write to support@theeye.io or create a ticket in this repository

 Please leave us a star at https://github.com/theeye-io-team/theeye-of-sauron.git